 For since, in the wisdom of God,

 The word “since” means in as much as.
-The idea is “in as much as the reality of God’s wisdom is a different domain that the wisdom of men.”
-This is the attestation for verse 20—where are the answers of man?
+The idea is “in as much as the reality of God’s wisdom is a different domain than the wisdom of men.”
+This is the attestation for verse 20—where are man’s answers?

 the world through wisdom did not know God,

-In the realm of wisdom, the world by employing human wisdom did not know God.
-The only way anyone can know God by supernatural means God reveals Himself (1:18-2:16).
+In the realm of wisdom, the world, by employing human understanding, did not know God.
+The only way anyone can know God is by supernatural means; He reveals Himself (1:18-2:16).
 Human wisdom breaks down in its attempt to know God; it is utterly futile for finiteness to find infiniteness.

 If man is going to know God, he can only know God by God’s revelation.

 All human philosophy and ethics revolve around the finiteness of man.
-Man’s ethics demand that he complies with human standard but there is no universal norm to determine what that standard is.
-That is why man is trapped in a plurality of ideas with no universal truth to help them come to universal conclusions.
+Man’s ethics demand that he complies with the human standard, but there is no universal norm to determine what that standard is.
+That is why man is trapped in a plurality of ideas with no universal truth to help them reach universal conclusions.
 They are, therefore, locked into relativism.
-Everyone has their own philosophy and opinion but no one has an answer.
+Everyone has their philosophy and opinion, but no one has an answer.

-The only way to come to infinite (absolute) truth is through an infinite God who reveals Himself.
+The only way to reach infinite (absolute) truth is through an infinite God who reveals Himself.
 Finite man must depend on God for God to reveal Himself.
-Man is not autonomous so there is no sense in asking him to come to God independently to God.
-If the Bible is true, then man must humble himself to accept God’s grace in showing Himself to man.
+Man is not autonomous, so there is no sense in asking him to come to God independently to God.
+If the Bible is true, man must humble himself to accept God’s grace in showing Himself to man.

+Satan’s system is an organized system that pivots around the autonomy of man.
 Man wants to hang onto his system independent from God.
 This is kosmos diabolicus—the satanic system that seeks wisdom about God independent from God.
-Satan’s system is an organized system that pivots around the autonomy of man.
-God’s system is entirely different—His truth transcends time and space so only He can give us truth about Himself.
+God’s system is entirely different—His truth transcends time and space, so only He can give us the truth about Himself.